cvxgrp/osmm/README.md

 f(x, W) = \sum_{i=1}^N F_i(w_i^T x),
 ```
 where *F_i* is a convex scalar function, and has second-order derivative which is not everywhere zero.
-Computation is expected to be efficient, when the dimension of *x* is not very large, e.g., no more than a thousand.
 To use this approximation, a PyTorch description of the elementwise mapping *F=(F_1,...,F_N)* from *R^N* to *R^N* is needed.
 ```python3
 def my_elementwise_mapping_torch(y_scalar_torch):